wanjiiru/passwordLocker/README.md

 # PasswordLocker

-## PasswordLocker is a python application that generates and saves passwords for various user accounts
+## PasswordLocker is a python application that generates and saves passwords for multiple user accounts

 ## Description